RobinL/costmodelr/readme.md

 assumption format -> target data structure for each assumption line item -> concatenated dataframe -> summary tables and charts.

 We will then be able to define other

+## Notes

+One issue with cost modelling is how to deal with continuous costs like staff costs

+If you model staff costs as a weekly payment, then summarize by month, you will get different amounts each month, so your charts will look weird

+So we model continuous costs like running costs and staff costs daily

+We need a way of interpolating for continuous costs - if you have weekly costs, splitting them to daily etc.  A kind of 'interpolate and split'